 Outpatient rehabilitative therapy services: Speech, occupational and physical therapy to regain lost skills.
 Enrollees must have a documented diagnosis that indicates the prescribed therapy is medically necessary.
-Limited to 60 visits per for each type of therapy per calendar year.
+There is no limit on number of visits.

 Pharmacy services: GHP Kids provides coverage for a broad range of prescription drugs.
 Our formulary provides a list of drugs that we cover.
-The formulary can be found at GHPKids.com.
+The formulary can be found at ghpkids.com.

-Pharmacy services are described more fully in section Q starting on page 35 of this handbook.
+Pharmacy services are described more fully in section Q of this handbook.